-Risk Mitigation Ward shift fill rates Recruitment & Retention Plan (IR, Students, Domestic).
-'Time to Care' /MHOST Daily SITREPS Good rostering management Ability of staff to complete training 'Time To Care' Area Recovery Planning Inappropriate out of area placements System Flow & OAPS elimination plan Demand & Capacity Bed Modelling 'Getting it right first time' (GIRFT) Programme Expanding Flow Team Bed occupancy rates above 95% Daily SITREPS, Purposeful Admission & GIRFT Average length of stay Weekly medical and operational Flow meetings MADE Events Accommodation Pathway
+Risk Mitigation Ward shift fill rates Recruitment &amp; Retention Plan (IR, Students, Domestic).
+'Time to Care' /MHOST Daily SITREPS Good rostering management Ability of staff to complete training 'Time To Care' Area Recovery Planning Inappropriate out of area placements System Flow &amp; OAPS elimination plan Demand &amp; Capacity Bed Modelling 'Getting it right first time' (GIRFT) Programme Expanding Flow Team Bed occupancy rates above 95% Daily SITREPS, Purposeful Admission & GIRFT Average length of stay Weekly medical and operational Flow meetings MADE Events Accommodation Pathway

+URGENT CARE & INPATIENTS IS CLEAR ON ITS PRIORITIES FOR 23/24 AND HOW THESE SUPPORT THE TRUST'S OBJECTIVES
-- •Implement a new staffing model to support safe & therapeutic care; increasing our substantive staffing, which will promote flow and reduce ALOS - Evaluate and make improvements to our urgent care pathway across Essex.
-We will launch Mental Health Urgent Care Department in MSE - We will continue our focus on learning and implement a new quality improvement approach

-- Increase leadership capability, supported through roll out of a new development programme informed by lived experience - •Therapeutic teams will be supported to take time away from the service for development - Implement a restorative resilience model combining a focus on staff well-being and the assurance of good practice

-- Build on good practice with service user, family/carer involvement family ambassadors, forums, family group conferencing - Work with system partners, building on relationships (inc VCS) to support Urgent Care Pathway, Crisis Concordat & accommodation pathway - Continue to work with the GIRFT Programme

-- •Have a RGN on all wards and in our UCP teams to work with MDT and improve physical healthcare provision - Agree and implement a focused recruitment and retention plan, including actions to increase local recruitment, voluntary work, opportunities for good quality work - Communities and the services supporting them will be more aware of signs of distress and suicidal behavior, able to direct people to the right support
+We will deliver safe, high quality, integrated care services Implement a new staffing model to support safe &amp; therapeutic care; increasing our substantive staffing, which will promote flow and reduce ALOS Evaluate and make improvements to our urgent care pathway across Essex.
+We will launch Mental Health Urgent Care Department in MSE We will continue our focus on learning and implement a new quality improvement approach We will enable each other to be the best we can be Increase leadership capability, supported through roll out of a new development programme informed by lived experience Therapeutic teams will be supported to take time away from the service for development Implement a restorative resilience model combining a focus on staff well-being and the assurance of good practice We will work together with our partners to make our services better Build on good practice with service user, family/carer involvement - family ambassadors, forums, family group conferencing Work with system partners, building on relationships (inc VCS) to support Urgent Care Pathway, Crisis Concordat &amp; accommodation pathway Continue to work with the GIRFT Programme We will support our communities to thrive Have a RGN on all wards and in our UCP teams to work with MDT and improve physical healthcare provision Agree and implement a focused recruitment and retention plan, including actions to increase local recruitment, voluntary work, opportunities for good quality work Communities and the services supporting them will be more aware of signs of distress and suicidal behavior, able to direct people to the right support

-WEST ESSEX COMMUNITY CARE UNIT